sekayasin/waa-labs-react/README.md

 Each Lab is pushed in its own branch

-## Lab8 - React (Axios)
+## Lab9 - React (Hooks)

-Based on our backend [Lab4](https://github.com/sekayasin/waa-labs/tree/Lab4), make calls to the backend.

-- Get all posts from the back-end and render them on the DashBoard Component under the Posts Component
+This Lab is a continuation of Lab8 using useContext, useRef hooks

-- Make the PostDetails fetch a specific Post and display its details.
+- Make the selected id for post a global value by using useContext()
+- Make the NewPost form sent with useref()
-- Make the delete button functional on the PostDetails, it should delete the selected post and update the fetched posts.
+- Make the Comment components render only when you render the PostDetails, it should not re-render unless the selected post (selected id) changes.
-- Make a AddPost component, that will take the post title, author, and content and add it to the database on your back-end
-- Make the PostDetails component render the comments, which you would have to create a Comment Component.